The personal income tax brackets and tax rates in British Columbia are average compared to more heavily taxed provinces like Manitoba and Quebec.

 For the tax brackets in Ontario, Alberta, and Manitoba, see below:

-The income tax brackets and rates in B.C. for the 2020 tax year are:
+The income tax brackets and rates in B.C. for the 2020 and 2021 tax years are:

 The way this works is that you pay:

 - 5.06% on the first $42,184 of taxable income, plus

 - 7.70% on the next $42,185 (i.e. on the portion of taxable income over $42,184 up to $84,369), plus

 - 10.50% on the next $12,497 (i.e. on the portion of taxable income over $84,369 up to $96,866), plus

 - 12.29% on the next $20,757 ( i.e. on the portion of taxable income over $96,866 up to $117,623), plus

 - 14.70% on the next $41,860 ( i.e. on the portion of taxable income over $117,623 up to $159,483), plus

 - 16.80% on the next $62,937 (i.e. on the portion of taxable income over $159,483 up to $222,420), plus

 These tax brackets were increased in 2021 using B.C.’s Consumer Price Index (CPI) rate of 1.1%.
 As such, the indexation factor applied was 1.025.